AlphaOne1/templig/CODE_OF_CONDUCT.md

 people from a wide range of backgrounds.
 Different people have different perspectives on issues.
 Being unable to understand why someone holds a viewpoint doesn't mean that they're wrong.
 Don't forget that it is human to make errors, and blaming each other doesn't get us anywhere.
-Rather offer to help to resolve issues and to help learn from mistakes.
+Rather, offer to help resolve issues and learn from mistakes.

 *Original text courtesy of the
 [Speak Up! project](http://web.archive.org/web/20141109123859/http://speakup.io/coc.html).*